sabertazimi/awesome-notes/notes/web/css/cssBasicNotes.md

   - but in CSS especially;
   - and beware of oddities with the PreLoad Scanner.
 - Be wary of synchronous CSS and JavaScript order:
-  - JavaScript defined after CSS won’t run until CSSOM is completed;
+  - JavaScript defined after CSS won't run until CSSOM is completed;
-  - so if your JavaScript doesn’t depend on your CSS;
+  - so if your JavaScript doesn't depend on your CSS;
     - load it before your CSS;
   - but if it does depend on your CSS:
     - load it after your CSS.